Rangasami L. Kashyap

-Rangasami Lakshminarayan Kashyap (born 28 March 1938 - died 11 November 2022) was an Indian applied mathematician and a Professor of Electrical Engineering at Purdue University.
+Rangasami Lakshminarayan Kashyap (28 March 1938 – 11 November 2022) was an Indian applied mathematician and a Professor of Electrical Engineering at Purdue University.

 He developed (with Harvard professor Yu-Chi Ho) the Ho-Kashyap rule, an important result (algorithm) in pattern recognition.

 In 1982, he presented the Kashyap information criterion (KIC) to select the best model from a set of mathematical candidate models with different numbers of unknown parameters.
 These parameters are adjusted to adapt the models to data (observations) that have trends and statistical variation in the measured values.

 He is a Fellow of the Institute of Electrical and Electronics Engineers, the International Association for Pattern Recognition, and the Indian Institute of Electronic and Telecommunication Engineers.

 In the field of Vedic studies, he has made contribution including the complete translation into English all the four major and most ancient collection of verses in Sanskrit namely Rigveda Samhita, Krishna Yajurveda Samhita, and Samaveda, and Atharvaveda, consisting together of about 25000 metrical verses in the Sanskrit of Vedas (different from classical Sanskrit).

-Kashyap is the only person in the world to translate all the 4 vedas recognizing his achievement he was honored by the Govt. of India with the prestigious Padma Shri award in 2021 under the Literature and Education field.
+Kashyap is the only person in the world to translate all the 4 vedas recognizing his achievement he was honored by the Govt. of India with the Padma Shri award in 2021 under the Literature and Education field.

+Kashyap died on 11 November 2022, at the age of 84.

 Biography

 Education

-Prof. Rangasami L. Kashyap received his early education in National College, Bangalore, Central College, and in Indian Institute of Science (the degrees of ME and DIISc).
+Prof. Rangasami L. Kashyap received his early education from the National College, Bangalore, Central College, and at the Indian Institute of Science (the degrees of ME and DIISc).
 He was awarded the distinguished alumni award from IISc in 2010.
-Prof. Kashyap received his Ph.D from Harvard in 1966.
+Prof. Kashyap received his Ph.D. from Harvard in 1966.